Server-side request forgery (SSRF)

 stockAPI URL is on an allowed domain, which it is.
 The application then requests the supplied URL, which triggers the open redirection.
 It follows the redirection, and makes a request to the internal URL of the attacker's choosing.

 Sometimes, an application places only a hostname or part of a URL path into request parameters.
 The value submitted is then incorporated server-side into a full URL that is requested.
-If the value is readily recognized as a hostname or URL path, then the potential attack surface might be obvious.
-However, exploitability as full SSRF might be limited since you do not control the entire URL that gets requested.
+If the value is readily recognized as a hostname or URL path, the potential attack surface might be obvious.
+However, exploitability as full SSRF might be limited because you do not control the entire URL that gets requested.